Careers with Changing Tides Therapy

 Please submit a resume or CV and cover letter detailing your experience and why you believe you would be a great fit for our clinical practice group.

-Send your application to hello@changetidestherapy.com by October 1, 2025.
+Send your application to hello@changetidestherapy.com at any time.

 We are committed to creating an inclusive recruitment and selection experience for all applicants and interested candidates.
 If accommodations are required during any part of the hiring process (including the phone screening and the virtual interview), please email let us know via email how we can make this experience more accessible for you.
 Candidates selected for the phone screening and virtual interview will receive the questions two hours before the scheduled meeting time.